Gravitational quantum dynamics: a geometrical perspective: Introduction

 To these well established theories for quantum gravity we also need to add a series of alternative approaches that aim at deriving a relativistic covariant formulation of quantum theory in the framework of Bohmian mechanics~\cite{Bohm1952,Bohm1952a,Bohm_Hiley} and its field theory extension~\cite{hatfieldbook}.
-The first attempt to derive a fully consistent covariant version of Bohmian dynamics is due to DeWitt~\cite{DeWitt1984} and Folreanini~\cite{Jackiw1988} and was later followed by the extensions developed by Holland~\cite{hollandbook}.
+The first attempt to derive a fully consistent covariant version of Bohmian dynamics is due to Bohm \textit{et al.}~\cite{Bohm1987} and was later followed by the extensions developed by Holland~\cite{Holland1993,hollandbook}.
 They showed that a consistent covariant formulation of Bohmian field theory is possible for both scalar and spinor fields leading to a new framework for a possible unification of quantum theory with gravitation.
+Further investigations aiming at combining Bohmian quantum effects with the gravitation potential have also been proposed~\cite{Nikolic_2005,Castro_2006,Perelman2019}.
 More recently, D\"urr and coworkers~\cite{Duerr2009} made an additional step in this direction showing how a relativistic space-time Bohmian theory of many-body dynamics can be achieved using a privileged foliation of space-time, the same that we will use in our approach.
-However, also in this case the purpose was to demonstrate the compatibility of Bohmian dynamics with general relativity and not the one of deriving a consistent theory of quantum gravity.
+However, also in this case the purpose was to demonstrate the compatibility of Bohmian dynamics with GR and not the one of deriving a consistent theory for gravitational quantum dynamics (GQD).